 Our newsletter features exciting updates about Cundill Centre projects, progress and people.

-In our latest issue, learn about the highlights of our second Cundill conference, the projects presented at the the 44th annual Harvey Stancer Research Day, and our ongoing Cundill Centre Speaker Series.
+In this issue, read about the highlights of our second Cundill conference, the projects presented at the 44th annual Harvey Stancer Research Day, and our ongoing Cundill Centre Speaker Series.

 Learn from the Cundill Centre Speaker Series

 The Cundill Centre Speaker Series is a monthly one-hour lunch and learn session.
 Through the Cundill Centre Speaker Series, we:

 Share research information about child and youth depression that is relevant to clinical staff/trainees;

 Encourage knowledge-sharing between clinical and research staff/trainees; and

 Promote understanding of the benefits of and opportunities for integration of clinical practice and research activities.

 On June 4, the Cundill Centre once again welcomed psychiatrists, family doctors, clinicians, policy makers and others working in child and youth mental health to gather and learn from one another at the New Directions for Adolescents and Young Adults with Depression: A #CundillatCAMH Conference.